 Japanese Street Festival Location

 The best way to get to the festival is by public transportation.
-The closest Metro station is Navy Yard-Ballpark.
+The closest Metro station is Archives-Navy Memorial-Penn Quarter.
 For more information about getting to the festival, see Cherry Blossom Festival Transportation Guide

 $10.00 per Adult.
+Family packages and sake tasting passes are also available.
 Children ages 12 and under are free.
 Purchase tickets in advance online and avoid the lines.